 The people who call Colchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colchester residents report their race to be White, followed by Asian.
 Important ancestries of people in Colchester include French , English, French Canadian, and German.

 The most common language spoken in Colchester is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.